Regulators in the Arithmetic of Function Fields: Hodge-Pink structures and their extensions

-As well, $\HPk_{L}^+$ with the above class of strict exact sequences is an exact category and we now study its extension modules.
-While the ingenious analogue of \eqref{eq:isom-classical-exthodge} holds for Hodge-Pink structures (this was Corollary \ref{cor:hodge-additive-ext-neutral}), a description similar as \eqref{eq:isom-classical-exthodge+} does not hold in our setting as the action of the complex conjugation is replaced by that of the (infinite) profinite group $G_L$.
-Therefore, the extension modules are intertwined with the Galois cohomology of $G_L$, preventing an isomorphism as simple as \eqref{eq:isom-classical-exthodge+} to exist.
-In order to clarify how Galois cohomology interferes with the computation of extension spaces, we introduce next an $R$-linear morphism $d_{\underline{H}^+}$. \\
+The category $\HPk^+$, equipped with the above class of strict exact sequences, is an exact category, and we now study its extension modules.
+While the analogue of \eqref{eq:isom-classical-exthodge} holds for Hodge\nobreakdash-Pink structures (this was Corollary \ref{cor:hodge-additive-ext-neutral}), a description analogous to \eqref{eq:isom-classical-exthodge+} does not hold in our setting, since the action of complex conjugation is replaced by that of the (infinite) profinite group $G_\infty$.
+Consequently, the extension modules are intertwined with the Galois cohomology of $G_\infty$, preventing an isomorphism as simple as \eqref{eq:isom-classical-exthodge+} from existing.
+We next clarify how Galois cohomology interferes with the computation of extension spaces. \\